cake-tech/cakewallet-guides/docs/tutorials/tails.md

 ## Running

-Open the `cake_wallet` folder in the Persistent volume
+Open the `cake_wallet` folder (or whichever folder you chose) in the Persistent volume.

-Right-click on a blank area and click `Open in Terminal`
+Right-click on a blank area and click `Open in Terminal`.

 [![Open in Terminal](./image2.png){:width=75%"}](./image2.png)

-Run Cake Wallet using this command
+Run Cake Wallet using this command.

 `CAKE_WALLET_DIR=$HOME/Persistent/cake_wallet/ XDG_DATA_HOME=$CAKE_WALLET_DIR/preferences ./cake_wallet`